 - The work or project may involve a large area such as an entire community—or any important component such as a street, neighborhood or park.
 More than one party may perform work, but coordination must be demonstrated.

 - Multiple awards in each category may be presented.

 - Communities are encouraged to become recognized as a Tree City USA, although this is not a requirement for an award.

-- January and February — Field inspection of projects
+- January — Field inspection of projects; Judging

 This program is jointly sponsored by the Missouri Department of Conservation and the Missouri Community Forestry Council.
 The Forestry Council strives to promote safe, healthy, attractive trees in our towns and cities.
 The Conservation Department is available to assist in the development of sustainable community forests throughout Missouri.